 In Florida, slip and fall accident victims have four years from the date of their accident to file a claim for damages.
 If you do not file your claim before the statute of limitations expires you will not be able to recover the money you need.

 This is why it is imperative to speak with an attorney as soon as you can after your accident.
-Call the Florida slip and fall accident attorneys at Lavent Law today to get started on your personal injury claim.
+Call the Florida slip and fall accident attorneys at Lavent Law, P.A. today to get started on your personal injury claim.
 We will make sure that you get the money you deserve.

 Experienced Florida Slip and Fall Attorney

 Have you been injured in a Florida slip and fall accident?
-The attorneys at Lavent Law can help you hold a negligent property owner responsible for your injuries.
+The attorneys at Lavent Law, P.A. can help you hold a negligent property owner responsible for your injuries.
 We will aggressively pursue compensation on your behalf and will not rest until you are fairly compensated for your injuries.
 Call today to schedule a free consultation with one of our Florida slip and fall attorneys.